seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 I do never use it.

 **SHYLOCK**
-When Jacob grazed his uncle Laban’s sheep–
+When Jacob grazed his uncle Laban's sheep--
 This Jacob from our holy Abram was,
 As his wise mother wrought in his behalf,
-The third possessor; ay, he was the third–
+The third possessor; ay, he was the third--

 **ANTONIO**
 And what of him? did he take interest?